 Other great books about women’s friendship:

-What are you favorite novels about women’s friendship?
+What are your favorite novels about women’s friendship?
 I’m always looking for recommendations!